Shiba Inu Health

 The only real health problem you are going to have to worry about is Parvo virus, which is a type of flu dogs can get from other dogs.
 Parvo can be caught by having contact with other dogs, their poo, or even being on the same land that another dog with Parvo was on.
 Parvo is very deadly, even when caught early and if caught late is almost always lethal.
 For this reason, you need to make sure that your puppy is vaccinated against it.

 This leads us to puppy shots.
-Your puppy should get a series of 4 shots over about a 10 week period.
 Your puppy will not be immune to Parvo until about a week after the last shot is given.
 For this reason we recommend that you give puppy shots yourself.
 They are available at most farmer and tractor supply stores and the personnel there are typically very knowledgeable about puppy shots.
 The shot is given by simply taking the puppy by the scruff of the neck and inserting the shot in the fold of skin in your hand.
 The shot does not go into a vein and is very simple and safe to administer.
 Your breeder can advise you further on this if you choose to go this route.
 In 15 years of raising Shibas, we have never had a dog get sick.
 Out of all the puppies we’ve sold, we have only ever had 2 get sick and both of them got Parvo from the vet’s office.
 Sick dogs go to the vet and chances are that is the only place your dog will ever be exposed to Parvo.
 If you’re taking a puppy to get puppy shots at the vet, then that means you are taking a healthy puppy with no immunity yet into the one place where it is a guarantee that dogs with the very thing your immunizing against have been.
 It would have been like taking a baby into the Polio wing to give it the Polio vaccine.
 Luckily both instances where the puppy got sick the owners caught it in time.
 One of the owner’s noticed her puppy acting funny a week after taking her to the vet and when she took her to the vet they told her nothing was wrong!
 She insisted they do testing and sure enough she had Parvo.
 The vet admitted to her that the puppy got Parvo from his office (it has a one week incubation period) and explained to her that puppies aren’t immune until a week after their last shot!
 Needless to say, she was very upset.
 Even with her catching it so early, her puppy only had a 50/50 chance for survival.
 Luckily she was a fighter and pulled through.

 So when should you take your puppy to the vet?
 If your dog is acting funny, has had a sudden change in energy level, is being weird with their food (eating less, eating other things, having loose stool or throwing up), has been bit by another animal, is walking or moving funny, or if there is a change in their coat that is not related to blowing.
 No one is going to know your dog better than you.
 If you feel something is wrong, take them to the vet!
 Insist on blood testing if the vet tries to blow you off.
 Early detection is key in making sure your dog makes it through a sickness alright.
 Honestly, very few things besides Parvo are life threatening to a dog, but better safe than sorry.